nisabmohd/nisabmohd.blog/README.md

 TODO:

-- Anchor component
-- change headings
 - add few more markdowns
-- custom compoent
+- custom compoents in markdown
 - navbar responsiveness
 - add projects
 - add about